NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 .. only:: quoFEM_app

-	User have the following options:
+	Users have the following options:

-	* **Case1** : users can provide a range of input variables (bounds) and a simulation model.
+	* **Case1**: users can provide a range of input variables (bounds) and a simulation model.
 After the initial space-filling phase using Latin hypercube sampling (LHS), **adaptive design of experiment (DoE)** is activated.
 Given current predictions, the next optimal simulation point is optimized such that the expected gain is maximized.
-	* **Case2** : users can provide pairs of input-output dataset
+	* **Case2**: users can provide pairs of input-output dataset
-	* **Case3** : users can provide input data points and a simulation model
+	* **Case3**: users can provide input data points and a simulation model

 .. only:: EEUQ_app

-	User have the following option:
+	Users have the following options:

-	* **Case1** : users can provide a range of input variables (bounds) and a simulation model.
+	* **Case1**: users can provide a range of input variables (bounds) and a simulation model.

 Kernel and basis functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The covariance kernel of the outcome process is unknown in most practical applications.
 Therefore, the mathematical form of the kernel is first assumed, and its parameters are calibrated based on the observation data.
-Following are some of the popular stationary covariance kernels.
+Following are some popular stationary covariance kernels.

 * **Radial-basis function (RBF)**

-  | Radial-basis function, also known as squared-exponential or Gaussian kernel, is one of the most widely used covariance kernel.
+  | Radial-basis function, also known as squared-exponential or Gaussian kernel, is one of the most widely used covariance kernels.

 	.. math::
 		:label: RBD